Camping in Lofoten

 Restrictions: What is allowed if you camp in Lofotodden Nasjonalpark?

 The common law (referred to in Norwegian as “Allemannsretten”) applies within Lofotodden National Park.
 Ordinary outdoor activities like berry and mushroom gathering, hunting and fishing, can be practiced outside the park.
 You can use wood for bonfires, but old/dying trees must be left untouched as these are important habitats for insects, birds, lichen, and fungi.
 Also, remember that there is a general ban on bonfires from 15 April – 15 September.
+More about bon fires in general here.

 Organized tours and events may require special permission from the administrative authority.
 The organizer must contact the administration well before the planned trip to get details clarified.